-On the positive side, sharing the burden of a home loan can make home ownership accessible to those from whom it might not be possible alone.
+On the positive side, sharing the burden of a home loan can make homeownership accessible to those from whom it might not be possible alone.
 However, making a big commitment as complex as sharing a home and a mortgage means you have a long-standing financial obligation to each other, so you want to be certain that you are fully prepared before entering a joint mortgage.

 We connected with Mike Venable, head of underwriting at TD Bank for his thoughts on home sharing to help you decide if it’s an option worth exploring.